Zhunti Daoren

-(Translation): "Rulai (Tathāgata) requested that Yaoshi (Bhaiṣajyaguru), Jieyin, Zhunti, Shizhi (Mahāsthāmaprāpta), and other companions of the Way accompany him, leading them through the Western Hall and respectfully inviting them to a banquet in the garden."
+Zhunti Daoren (准提道人 (Zhǔntí Dàorén)) is a character in the Chinese novel Fengshen Yanyi.
+He is one of the leaders of the Western Sect (西方教), together with Jieyin Daoren.
+In the novel, he comes from the Western Pure Land and takes part in the conflict between the Chan sect and Jie sect.

+Zhunti first appears when he travels from the West to intervene on behalf of Ma Yuan, a demon who is about to be executed by the Chan sect.
+He later defeats Kong Xuan, takes him to the West, and participates in the battles against Tongtian Jiaozhu and the Jie sect.
+Scholars have identified the character with Cundi, a Buddhist deity, although interpretations of his religious identity vary.

 In Fengshen Yanyi

-Zhunti Daoren first appears in Chapter 61 of Fengshen Yanyi, where he identifies himself as a member of Xifang jiao (the Western Pure Land).
-The contrast between the Western Pure Land and the Eastern traditions presents Xifang jiao as a foreign force within the narrative.
-In this chapter, Zhunti Daoren arrives as a guest from the West to intervene on behalf of Ma Yuan, a man-eating demon who was about to be executed by the Chan sect.
-He stated that Ma Yuan was not included in the List of Gods, but had a karmic connection with the Buddhist land and therefore requested permission to take him to the West to attain enlightenment.
-Wenshu Guangfa Tianzun agreed to the request and showed respect to Zhunti Daoren, while Ma Yuan himself consented and accompanied him to the West.
-Zhunti Daoren reappears in Chapter 71, Jiang Ziya Divides His Troops into Three Routes (姜子牙三路分兵), and Chapter 78, Three Religions Meet to Defeat the Immortal-Slaying Deployment (三教會破誅仙陣).
+Zhunti Daoren first appears in Chapter 61 of Fengshen Yanyi, where he identifies himself as a member of Xifang jiao (西方教, the Western Sect).
+He arrives from the West to intervene on behalf of Ma Yuan, a man-eating demon who is about to be executed by the Chan sect.
+Zhunti states that Ma Yuan is not named on the List of Gods, but has a karmic connection with the Western land, and asks to take him there.
+Wenshu Guangfa Tianzun agrees and allows Ma Yuan to accompany Zhunti to the West.
+Zhunti later appears in Chapter 71, Jiang Ziya Divides His Troops into Three Routes (姜子牙三路分兵), and Chapter 78, Three Religions Meet to Defeat the Immortal-Slaying Deployment (三教會破誅仙陣).

-In the novel, Zhunti Daoren occasionally appears to assist the Chan sect and rescue figures who, though not named in the List of Gods, have a connection with the West.
-After Ma Yuan, he also saved Fa Jie, the general of Sishui Pass, who was about to be beheaded for public display.
-Zhunti Daoren brought him back to the Western teachings, where he ultimately converted to Buddhism, attained enlightenment, and became known as Prince Jeta.
+Zhunti later saves Fa Jie, the general of Sishui Pass, who is about to be executed.
+He takes Fa Jie to the West, where he converts to Buddhism, attains enlightenment, and becomes known as Prince Jeta.

-Conquer Kong Xuan

-In Chapter 71, Kong Xuan, the Grand Marshal of the Shang dynasty, halted the Zhou army at Jinji Ridge, repeatedly defeating numerous immortals and generals of the Chan Sect with his unique technique, the Five-Colored Divine Light.
-Zhunti Daoren then appeared and engaged Kong Xuan in battle.
-Kong Xuan's conventional weapons, including his saber and whip, proved ineffective against Zhunti, who effortlessly deflected them using his artifact, the Seven-Treasure Tree (七寶妙樹).
-In a final attempt, Kong Xuan unleashed his signature Five-Colored Divine Light and briefly captured Zhunti.

-Zhunti, however, emerged from the light unharmed, revealing his true holy form with twenty-four heads and eighteen arms.
-This manifestation shattered Kong Xuan's armor and incapacitated him.
-Zhunti formally subdued Kong Xuan, forcing him to revert to his original form as a massive peacock.
-After securing the release of the generals previously captured by Kong Xuan, Zhunti Daoren took the peacock as his mount and departed for the Western Paradise.
+In Chapter 71, Kong Xuan, the Grand Marshal of the Shang dynasty, stops the Zhou army at Jinji Ridge and defeats several immortals and generals of the Chan sect with his Five-Colored Divine Light.
+Zhunti Daoren arrives and fights Kong Xuan.
+Kong Xuan's saber and whip have no effect on him, and Zhunti uses the Seven-Treasure Tree (七寶妙樹) to deflect his attacks.
+Kong Xuan then uses the Five-Colored Divine Light to capture Zhunti, but Zhunti emerges unharmed and reveals a form with twenty-four heads and eighteen arms.
+He breaks Kong Xuan's armor and subdues him, forcing him to return to his original form as a peacock.
+Zhunti then releases the generals captured by Kong Xuan, takes Kong Xuan as his mount, and returns to the West.